-We have outstanding notional amount of derivatives with one counterparty subject to a ratings trigger and early termination provision in the event of a downgrade of CFC's senior unsecured credit ratings below Baa3, BBB- or BBB- by Moody's, S&P or Fitch, respectively, which is not included in the above table, totaling \$265 million as of August 31, 2018.
-These contracts were in an unrealized loss position of \$3 million as of August 31, 2018.
+We have outstanding notional amount of derivatives with one counterparty subject to a ratings trigger and early termination provision in the event of a downgrade of CFC's senior unsecured credit ratings below Baa3, BBB- or BBB- by Moody's, S&P or Fitch, respectively, which is not included in the above table, totaling \$165 million as of February 28, 2019.
+These contracts were in an unrealized loss position of \$4 million as of February 28, 2019.

-Our largest counterparty exposure, based on the outstanding notional amount, accounted for approximately 24% of the total outstanding notional amount of derivatives as of both August 31, 2018 and May 31, 2018.
-The aggregate fair value amount, including the credit risk valuation adjustment, of all interest rate swaps with rating triggers that were in a net liability position was \$75 million as of August 31, 2018.
+Our largest counterparty exposure, based on the outstanding notional amount, accounted for approximately 23% and 24% of the total outstanding notional amount of derivatives as of February 28, 2019 and May 31, 2018, respectively.
+The aggregate fair value amount, including the credit risk valuation adjustment, of all interest rate swaps with rating triggers that were in a net liability position was \$85 million as of February 28, 2019.